RezaSaadatyar/Time-Series-Analysis-in-Python/README.md

 Multilayer Perceptron (MLP):
 MLP is a deep, artificial neural network connected to mutltiple layers in a directed graph.

-> #### Long short-term memory (LSTM):
-   LSTM is an artificial recurrent neural network (RNN) architecture used in the field of deep learning.
+> ***Long short-term memory (LSTM):***<br/> LSTM is an artificial recurrent neural network (RNN) architecture used in the field of deep learning.
 Unlike standard feedforward neural networks, LSTM has feedback connections.
+>   - LSTM Autoenooder
 > ###### Problems of traditional regression based forecasting models:
  Do not support
    * 1. noise, missing data or outliers.